yangc95/Leo/README.md

 [Leo Live Link](https://yangc95.github.io/Leo/)

 ### Background and Overview
 `Leo` is a 2D Pixel RPG.
 Leo is attending Cat Academy.
-But something's wrong!
-Leo's friend's, Polly the Pup and Huewert the Tabby are missing!
-Shant the NPC appears...
-Shant can help you find your friends, but only after solving Shant's multiple choice question.
-Test your answering skills and bring back your friends!

 ### Architecture and Technology